Story at a glance:

 Pros of Earth Bags

 • Inexpensive.
-Due to the fact that earth bags typically make use of locally-sourced sediment, they are extremely cost-effective; this makes earth-bag construction a viable building strategy even in impoverished and low-income areas.
+Earth bags typically make use of locally sourced sediment, so they are extremely cost-effective; this makes earth-bag construction a viable building strategy even in impoverished and low-income areas.

 • Durable.
 As long as earth bags are properly installed and maintained, they are capable of withstanding everything from severe weather to earthquakes with ease; in terms of their actual lifespan, earth-bag buildings can stand for hundreds of years.